CLI Reference: Preprocessing

 All preprocessing commands support these global options:

-• --verbose, -v: Increase verbosity (can be used multiple times: -v, -vv)
+--verbose, -v: Increase verbosity (can be used multiple times:-v,-vv)--help: Show help message

 Commands

-ptb preprocessing contouring
+ptb preprocessing contour

 Extract tissue contours from whole slide images.